 SPED 504.
-Introduction to Preschool Children with Disabilities.
+Introduction to Services for Young Exceptional Children.
 3 Hours.

-Students in this course receive an overview of the characteristics of young children who have or are suspected of having developmental delays.
-Definitional issues, legislative issues, developmental characteristics, and educational impacts are described.
-A variety of service delivery models are presented.
+Students in this course receive an overview of service delivery models for young children who have or are suspected of having developmental delays and their families.
+Definitions, characteristics, legislative issues, family support, and educational impacts are described.